jkan172/Odd-Evens-Game/README.md

 This Odd Evens Game is designed to have a human player playing against an artificial intelligence (AI) called HAL-9000.
 This is a game of chance but also a game of psychology.
 The AI will try to learn the behaviour of the human player and attempt to guess the player's next move.

+The Odd Evens game is a terminal-driven interface design.
+This means that the system will be controlled by a menu system that will be displayed on the terminal.
+The menu will allow the user to select from a list of commands.
+The user will be able to select a command by typing its code and any arguments it expects.
+Some commands require additional options, which are prompted by the system one at a time.
+The system will then execute the appropriate action.
+This was Programmed with Java.

 To run:
 1. Download all files